OHDSI/TheBookOfOhdsi/DataQuality.Rmd

 ## Sources of data quality problems

-There are many threats to the quality of the data, starting as noted in Chapter \ref(EvidenceQuality) when the doctor records her or his thoughts. @dasu_2003 distinguish the following steps in the lifecycle of data, recommending DQ be integrated in each step.
+There are many threats to the quality of the data, starting as noted in Chapter \@ref(EvidenceQuality) when the doctor records her or his thoughts. @dasu_2003 distinguish the following steps in the lifecycle of data, recommending DQ be integrated in each step.
 They refer to this as the DQ continuum:

 1. **Data gathering and integration**.
 Possible problems include fallible manual entry, biases (e.g. upcoding in claims), erroneous joining of tables in an EHR, and replacing missing values with default ones.
 2. **Data storage and knowledge sharing**.
 Potential problems are lack of documentation of the data model, and lack of meta-data.